ALL OVER BODY PAIN

 How can we Help?

-We are able to orthopaedically assess you to see how your all over body pain condition is effecting your mobility and to see which muscles and joints are being impacted.
+We are able to orthopedically assess you to see how your all over body pain condition is affecting your mobility and to see which muscles and joints are being impacted.
 We will then work to restore the structural balance to take pressure off the weak or inflamed areas of pain in your body.
-This in turn can help to release pressure that may have initially contributed to cause your problem.
+This in turn can help to release the pressure that may have initially contributed to causing your problem.

 Mood swings have various causes including low blood sugar, hormonal imbalances, and toxicity.
 Reflexology and kinesiology treatments can be very beneficial in helping to bring homeostasis (balance) to the body so that the client will feel more in control and equipped to positively get on with their life.

 Carpel Tunnel Syndrome

 This is an impingement of the median nerve, usually due to overuse of the wrist which causes a narrowing of the carpal tunnel, creating an inflammation of nerves and tendons of the forearm and wrist.